bhupixb/flink-examples/README.md

 ### Flink Examples

-Get started with Flink examples in your IDE with just ONE CLICK!
+Get started with Flink examples in your IDE, ready to run in just ONE CLICK!

 ### Prerequisites